-Paving existing trail to create a Class

-1 Bike/Pedestrian path south from

-Watsonville Road to Silviera Lake and

-north from Spring Avenue to Ciolino

-Avenue.
-The proposal has been identified

-in the City of Morgan Hill's Bikeways
+Paving existing trail to create a Class 1 Bike/Pedestrian path south from Watsonville Road to Silviera Lake and north from Spring Avenue to Ciolino Avenue.
+The proposal has been identified in the City of Morgan Hill's Bikeways Master Plan.

-Master Plan.

 The implementation timeline for this proposal is near-term (within 3 years).
-Partnership between the City of Morgan Hill and the Santa Clara Valley Water District.
+Partnership between the City of Morgan Hill and the Santa Clara Valley Water District is need to move the proposal towards full funding.